we-commit-coding-felonies/ProjectTwEaked/README.md

 Almost all of these changes are configurable, so if you just want the bugfixes you can disable all of the feature changes!

+Thanks to the following people for helping translate some stuff from english:
+- Manitara (French): Mû#0001

 <br>

 <b>Below here is all from the original ProjectE readme:</b>